zinzloun/THM_WriteUP/README.md

 - our compromised router is identified as <b>router bgp with AS 60001, attached to the eth2 </b>
 - the AS neighbors are 60002 -> 172.16.12.102  and 60003 -> 172.16.31.103

-We can further verify the configuration accessing Vtysh, the integrated shell for Quagga routing software.
+We can further verify the configuration accessing Vtysh, the integrated shell of Quagga routing software.

     vtysh
     Hello, this is Quagga (version 1.2.4).